CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 ## Flexible Snippets

-Flexible snippets are an extension of regular snippets that let you manage any text file on the system.
+Flexible snippets are an extension of traditional snippets that let you manage any text file on the system.
 You can add content to an existing text file or create a new text file and add content.

 Flexible snippets do *not* support:
 - Binary files.